 28. Updo with Bangs

 An updo is a stylish way to style your little one’s hair for special occasions.
-You want to create something simple and comfortable so they will not be pulling at their hair and a bun or a half bun is an excellent option.
-This look is also pretty when worn with bangs that hang loose around the face, framing it and highlighting the features.
+You want to create something simple and comfortable so they will not be pulling at their hair, and a bun a half bun is an excellent option.
+This look is also pretty when worn with bangs hanging loosely around the face, framing it and highlighting the features.
 Most updos look gorgeous with all hair textures and complement medium to long hair lengths.

 29. Long Hair with Side Part

 Long hair for boys can be expressive and create an effortlessly cool and laidback appearance.
 The best approach is to opt for a simple cut that does not require much styling, for example, wearing the hair with a side part.
 Side partings are incredibly flattering, framing the face, balancing the features, and also keeping the hair out of the eyes.
 Long hair is great with all hair textures.